paranext/usfm-tools/README.md

 TODO: Improve wording/list exception cases we don't deal with right now

 - `closed` attribute is just gonna be an exception for now: you have to know not to put the closing tag if `closed="false"`
-  - also not listing `closed` tag in `skipOutputAttributeToUsfm` because it is always skipped you do something special with it anyway
+  - also not listing `closed` tag in `skipOutputAttributeToUsfm` because it is always skipped; you do something special with it anyway
 - Derived metadata is also gonna be an exception; we aren't going to factor those in right now.
   - `vid` on `para` and `table`
   - `sid` and `eid` on `chapter` and `verse`